-• Undertake and report on our annual programme of reviews of corporate reports.
+Undertake and report on our annual programme of reviews of corporate reports.
 We will direct our reviews at companies of economic significance where a material misstatement could have implications not just for the individual company but for confidence in the market as a whole.
 We plan to undertake 250 reviews during the year.
-Our priority sectors will be the extractive industry and companies servicing extractive companies, companies servicing the public sector, and media businesses.
+Our priority sectors will be the extractive industries and companies servicing extractive companies, companies servicing the public sector, and media businesses.

 - Undertake a targeted review of tax disclosures.
-We will share what we observe to be best practice; our aim will be to stimulate improvements in this area of corporate reporting. - Follow up the FRC's project to improve the quality of reporting by smaller listed and UK AIM quoted companies.
-This will include issuing an annual reminder to smaller quoted companies at the start of the reporting season to foster improved quality in areas of particular importance to investors such as the strategic report, accounting policies, estimates and judgments and cash flow statements; and targeting participation by smaller quoted companies in Lab projects and in the clear and concise reporting initiative. - Continue to influence EU and international developments: contributing to the work of the IASB/ IFRS Foundation; direct involvement in the European Financial Reporting Advisory Group and the European Securities Markets Authority; influence developments in IOSCO; and contribute to the development of integrated reporting.
-During 2016/17 we will continue to influence of the IASB's agenda and work on its Conceptual Framework and its standards on financial instruments, leasing and insurance.
-We will continue to promote prudence and stewardship as cornerstones of the IASB's work - Continue to support the FRC's 'Clear & Concise' initiative through Financial Reporting Lab case studies and other work.
+We will share what we observe to be best practice; our aim will be to stimulate improvements in this area of corporate reporting. - o Follow up the FRC's project to improve the quality of reporting by smaller listed and AIM traded companies.
+This will include issuing an annual reminder to smaller quoted companies at the start of the reporting season to foster improved quality in areas of particular importance to investors such as the Strategic Report, accounting policies, estimates and judgments and cash flow statements; and targeting participation by smaller quoted companies in Lab projects and in the clear and concise reporting initiative. - Continue to influence EU and international developments.
+This includes: contributing to the work of the International Accounting Standards Board (IASB)/ IFRS Foundation; direct involvement in the European Financial Reporting Advisory Group and the European Securities Markets Authority; influencing developments in IOSCO; and contributing to the development of integrated reporting.
+During 2016/17 we will continue to influence the IASB's agenda and work on its Conceptual Framework and its standards on financial instruments, leasing and insurance.
+We will continue to promote prudence and stewardship as cornerstones of the IASB's work. - Continue to support the FRC's 'Clear & Concise' initiative through Financial Reporting Lab case studies and other work.
 We will aim to identify reporting practices that investors find helpful, relating to both the content and presentation of corporate reporting information.
-In particular, we will: - Deliver the Lab's project report on Business Model reporting, and build on this through work on disclosure of principal risks, and viability statement reporting. - Develop the Lab's project on the Digital Future, working with market participants. - Assist BIS and develop our strategic report guidance in the UK implementation of the Non-Financial Reporting Directive. - Carry out research on the role and scope of preliminary reports. - Input to actions from the CMU focused on standards and reporting requirements of growing smaller companies
+In particular, we will: - Deliver the Lab's project report on Business Model reporting, and build on this through work on disclosure of principal risks, and viability statement reporting. - Develop the Lab's project on the Digital Future, working with market participants. - Assist BIS and develop our Strategic Report guidance in the UK implementation of the Non-Financial Reporting Directive. - Carry out research on the role and scope of preliminary reports. - Input to actions from the EU Capital Markets Union (CMU) focused on standards and reporting requirements of growing smaller companies.

 We will in future publish an annual assessment of the quality of UK corporate reporting, based on the evidence we gather through the various aspects of our work and evidence from our stakeholders.
-This assessment will be broader in scope than our current annual report on the outcome of our corporate reporting reviews and will include details of our findings from those reviews.
+This assessment will include our findings from our corporate reporting reviews.

-We will develop a set of indicators aligned with our strategic objectives and would welcome stakeholders' views on which indicators might most usefully be considered.
-Our starting point will be:
+We are developing a set of indicators aligned with our strategic objectives.
+Our starting point is:

-Evidence from corporate reporting reviews, including (a) the quality of reporting by large public companies and (b) by smaller listed and AIM quoted companies.
+Evidence from our corporate reporting reviews, including (a) the quality of reporting by large public companies and (b) by smaller listed and AIM traded companies.